Andy Bednar

 Andrew Jackson Bednar (August 16, 1908 – November 26, 1937) was an American professional baseball pitcher.
 He played in Major League Baseball (MLB) during the 1930 and 1931 seasons for the Pittsburgh Pirates.
-He died in 1937 at the age of 29 in Graham, Texas, after an auto accident.
+Bednar died 20 mi from Graham, Texas on November 26, 1937 when his car flipped.
+He was en route to Caddo, Texas to begin work on an oil well there, two years after leaving baseball due to arm injuries.
+His body would be returned to Nokomis, Illinois, where it would be buried.